BillyGrind/php/README.md

 # PHP Fundamentals

-Discovery and learning of the PHP language.
-Installation and use of local server via XAMPP on Ubuntu and WAMP on WIndows.
+Discovering and learning PHP.
+Installing and using a local server via XAMPP on Ubuntu and WAMP on Windows.

 ## Subject matter
-- Installation Xampp / Wamp
+- Xampp / Wamp installation
 - Variables
 - Conditions
 - Drill